• Home

 Step 4: Send the output to a Google Doc

-Add another action step to your Zap.
-Select Google Docs for your action app and Create Document from Text for your action event.
+For my Zap, I'll select Google Docs for my action app and Create Document from Text for my action event.

 An action step in the Zap editor with Google Docs selected for the action app and Create Document from Text selected for the action event.

-Give your document a name in the Document Name field (I use the name of the blog post) and add the Reply from ChatGPT to the Document Content field.
-Finally, select the folder where you want to store the document.
+In my example, I'll have to give the new Google Doc a name in the Document Name field (I use the name of the blog post) and add the Reply from ChatGPT to the Document Content field.
+Finally, I've selected the folder where I want to store the document.

 Google Doc fields in the Zap editor with data added to them from a previous RSS step and a previous ChatGPT step.